 What is an Informational Interview?

-Informational interviews are meetings/calls with industry professional where you get to ask the questions.
+Informational interviews are conversations with industry professional where you get to ask the questions.
+These can be virtual, in person, emails or phone calls.
 These are intended for you to learn more about specific jobs, industries and positions in order for you to decide if they are a good fit for you.
 This can be especially helpful if you are considering multiple industries or comparing companies.

 Career Exploration is for everyone but this is especially important for freshman and sophomores who are undecided on the type of career they would enjoy.
 Juniors and Seniors, don’t skip this step; if you want to set a strong first impression and build a network you can lean on during internship and job searching, this is also a great way to start that process.

 Identify People in positions of interest

 Lehigh Connects, student to alum networking community.
 Review thousands of alumni profiles and filter to identify a mentor that aligns with your career interests

 LinkedIn Career Insights: Review over 65,000 Lehigh profiles to see professional details and educational information

 Determine if any friends or family work in positions of interest

 Ask your network (classmates, neighbors, family, friends, etc.) for referrals to their connections who work in areas of interest